Only the Good...: Plot

-Later, in Lister and Rimmer's cell, they discover that Kryten, in an act of revenge, has hidden Baxter's illegal moonshine in their cell, just after Holly informs them of a cell inspection.
+Later, Lister (Craig Charles) and Rimmer discover that Kryten (Robert Llewellyn), in an act of revenge, has hidden illegal moonshine belonging to fellow prisoner Baxter (Ricky Grover) in their cell, just after Holly (Norman Lovett) informs them of a cell inspection.
 Knowing that being caught with it will cost them probation, and with the water tank full the two have no choice but to drink the hooch.
-As a result, both are drunk when Ackerman arrives for the inspection.
+As a result, both are drunk when Warden Ackerman (Graham McTavish) arrives for the inspection.
 When Baxter finds out, believing his hooch was stolen by Rimmer and Lister, he threatens to finish off the two, now in sickbay, sleeping off the stomach pump.
 The two decide they need to escape.
-Kryten and Kochanski pretend to be ill to land in sickbay, while the Cat is forced to disguise himself as a nurse after his attempts to get beaten up only result in the toughest prisoner in The Tank offering to be his bitch.
+Kryten and Kochanski ((Chloë Annett)) pretend to be ill to land in sickbay, while the Cat (Danny John-Jules) is forced to disguise himself as a nurse after his attempts to get beaten up only result in the toughest prisoner in The Tank offering to be his bitch.
 As the Dwarfers escape they find that the microbe from the Hermes is now eating away at Red Dwarf.
 They decide to tell Hollister (against Rimmer's advice), who then announces that Red Dwarf will be abandoned—however, due to a shortage of escape craft, the prisoners will be left behind to die.

 Now that the Dwarfers have the run of the ship, Kryten and Kochanski devise a plan which involves entering a mirror universe where everything is opposite; negative becomes positive and a virus becomes an antidote.
 Kryten builds a prism laser and directs it at a mirror to create a dimensional gateway.
 Rimmer crosses over with a sample of the virus, only for the device to break and trap him in the mirror universe.
 He realises he is not a failure in this universe but is instead Captain, and berates the alternative Hollister, now a 2nd Technician, for being useless.
 When Talia comes in, Rimmer, thinking she is his lover, snogs her, only to be told she is Sister Talia, his spiritual advisor.
 Rimmer quickly goes to the science lab to talk to the professor, the alternative Cat, who knows the formula for the antidote (Cesiumfrancolithicmyxialobidiumrixydixydoxidexidroxhide).
 Given the complicated name, Rimmer asks for it to be written down.